lionisakis/OOP-Object-Oriented-Programming/README.md

 ### Project 4 \ School Enter-Operate-Exit ###
 - - - -
- This program tries to make a school environment and then moves the students and the teachers from out of the school into the classes that they belong to and works the school for N hours with same Fatige that the users gives and then exits all students from their classes.
+ This program tries to make a school environment.
+The programm moves the students and the teachers from out of the school into the classes that they belong to.
+Later, it works the school for N hours with a number (Fatige) that the user gives.
+At the end it exits all the students and the teachers from their classes out of the school complex.
 Language: Java

 ## Teamwork Projects ##